lamprosch/lamprosch/README.md

 <h3 align="center">About Me</h3>

 <p align="center">
   Born and raised in Greece, always felt like life could use a bit more modulation and a touch of analog warmth.
-By day, atm located in Barcelona, I am crafting audio applications with the precision of a perfectly tuned Fourier transform.
+By day, currently located in Barcelona, I am crafting audio applications with the precision of a perfectly tuned Fourier transform.
 But when the moon rises, you'll find me building modular synthesizers, lost in a chaos of cables and vintage knobs.
 I'm the kind of guy who finds solace in the hiss of an old-school radio station and the hum of an analog circuit.
 In the wild world of audio, I've explored upmixing algorithms and 3D audio landscapes.
 And when the urge strikes, I switch gears to become a guitar-strumming, vinyl-spinning DJ, because why not mix a little art with all that engineering?<br><br>Consider this profile your backstage pass to the harmonious mess that is my life.
 </p>

 ---